RubenConde/disable-devtool/README.md

 # Disable DevTools Script

-This script can disable Devtool (`chrome tested`), help to secure your code.
+This script can disable DevTools (`chrome tested`), help to secure your code.

 ## Usage

-Include one of the code here to last of the body tag in the HTML
+Include one of the codes here at the end of the body tag in your HTML file.

 ```js
 <script